Vision: A Global Jewish People

 Jews around the world face serious demographic challenges.
 Worldwide, the number of Jews is stagnant.
 Decimated by the Holocaust, Jews now comprise only 0.2% of the world's people.
-We believe the Jewish population, through pro-active efforts, could grow to 20 million by 2020, and 40 million by 2060.
+We believe the Jewish population, through pro-active efforts, could grow.

 We seek to overcome the significant organizational, cultural and ideological barriers to growth in the Jewish community.
 A more expansive Judaism is particularly engaging for younger and unaffiliated Jews who want Judaism to reflect the global community in which they live.

 Be'chol Lashon (In Every Tongue) grows and strengthens the Jewish people through ethnic, cultural, and racial inclusiveness.
 We advocate for the diversity that has characterized the Jewish people throughout history, and through contemporary forces including intermarriage, conversion and adoption.
 We foster an expanding Jewish community that embraces its differences.

 - Strengthen diverse Jewish communities around the world

 - Educate Jews and the general public about Jewish diversity

 - Increase the Jewish population by encouraging those who would like to be part of the Jewish people

 Be'chol Lashon is a research and community building initiative of the Institute for Jewish & Community Research, a 501(c)3 non-profit organization based in San Francisco with staff, programs and community partners throughout the world.
 Be'chol Lashon serves as a central clearinghouse for ideas, programs, and organizational collaboration.